JuliaClimate/STAC.jl/README.md

 ## Installation

 You need [Julia](https://julialang.org/downloads) (version 1.6 or later).
-Inside a Julia terminal, you can download and install `STAC` issuing these commands:
+Inside a Julia terminal, you can download and install `STAC` issuing these Julia commands:

 ```julia
 using Pkg